 I should just start telling people that I’m a writer and am working on a travel blog but of course they will ask to see it.
 I should say I’m a freelance journalist.
 Which maybe I am.
 Do you have to sell a story to be a freelance journalist??

-Debbie from scotland has been traveling for half a year and has seen more of the United States than I have I think.
+Debbie from Scotland has been traveling for half a year and has seen more of the United States than I have I think.
 She drove around in a car from coast to coast then flew down to Columbia and now Peru.
-I met her on the fourth floor rooftop bar and she loves to travel but i forgot to ask her why she travels.
+I met her on the fourth floor rooftop bar and she loves to travel but I forgot to ask her why she travels.
 Hostel culture is interesting everyone is here for a reason, boredom or adventure or perspective or culture.
 It’s not an accident to end up this far away from home, it’s more than deliberate.
 But the reasons vary from person to person and I bet even from day to day or hour to hour for each person.
 I’m gonna start asking people why they travel.
 I want a real answer though not some canned bullshit.
-I hope that if somebody asks me a question like that then i have a good enough answer to give them instead of just some preplanned answer.
-I want to treat everyone as an individual, it’s like the “suchness” that thich nhat hanh talked about in understanding our minds.
+I hope that if somebody asks me a question like that then I have a good enough answer to give them instead of just some planned answer.
+I want to treat everyone as an individual, it’s like the “suchness” that Thich Nhat Hanh talked about in Understanding Our Minds.
 It’s different than my projections about who somebody is or why they are here.
 I’m ready to stop projecting and see the world for the truth that it really is.

 It’s 10:30 now and the upstairs bar is filling up with people and there are girls dancing at the bar and the music is blasting and everyone is drinking and dancing and playing it really is quite a scene but I’m bored with it already.
 Life is fun and this is a great place to meet people and I love to dance but also I like a good quiet place to chat I think that I’m more of a morning person because of that.